dbt-markwan/dbt-log-retriever/README.md

 - **Filter logic**: Filters work together with AND logic.
 For example, using both `--deployment-types production --env-names Production` will only match environments that are BOTH production type AND named "Production".
 - **No filters**: If no filter arguments are provided, all environments are processed.

-#### Run Filter Options (Server-Side Filtering)
+#### Run Filter Options (Hybrid Filtering)

-These filters are applied **server-side via API query parameters**, making retrieval more efficient by only fetching matching runs:
+These filters use a **hybrid approach** for optimal performance: the `--limit` parameter reduces API payload size, while date filters are applied client-side for precision:

 - **--days-back**: Convenience option to fetch runs from the last N days.
 Overrides `--created-after`.
 - **--created-after**: Filter runs created after this ISO 8601 datetime (e.g., `2024-01-01T00:00:00Z`).
 - **--created-before**: Filter runs created before this ISO 8601 datetime.
 - **--finished-after**: Filter runs that finished after this ISO 8601 datetime.
 - **--finished-before**: Filter runs that finished before this ISO 8601 datetime.
 - **--limit**: Maximum number of runs to retrieve per environment (default: 100).
-Increase for environments with many runs.
+Controls API payload size.

-**Performance Note**: Using these date filters significantly improves performance compared to client-side filtering, as only matching runs are transferred from the API.
+**Performance Note**: The `--limit` parameter reduces data transfer by limiting API response size.
+Date filters are then applied client-side for precise control.
+This hybrid approach combines efficiency with flexibility.

 #### Other Options